-To request a new cost center, contact your business center or financial staff.
+To request a new or update an existing cost center, contact your business center or financial staff.

 A cost object number is a unique identifier that describes a source of funds, similar to a bank account number.
 When UNL’s funding is distributed to departments for use, each portion of funding is identified with a cost object number.
 As a whole, the University has thousands of cost objects, but each cost object is assigned to a department that is responsible for properly managing those funds.

 The phrase “cost object” refers to two types of numbers:

 - Cost centers are 10-digit numbers used to track income and expenses for state aided, revolving and auxiliary funds.

 - WBS numbers are 13 digits and are used to track income and expenses for grants and contracts, and funds from the University Foundation.

 Cost centers are used to segregate financial activity based on type of operation.
 They are smart numbered so you can see what type of cost center it is and who owns it by looking at the different digits of the cost center number.
 The numbering schemes identify the campus, fund type, sub-program and department responsible for the funding.
 Below is an illustration of the numbering structure for a cost center and a WBS.